2024 Award Nomination Period Is Now Closed

 Selection/Basis for Judging:

-- Nomination by an IEEE EPS Member.
+- Nominator must be of IEEE EPS Member grade or higher.
 Only one nomination per member per year.
+Self nominations are not allowed.

 - Two-page (maximum) statement by the student describing his or her education and